 Supervision Campers will be supervised 24 hours a day by trained counselors and staff.
 Campers will be escorted and supervised to and from all camp-related destinations.
 All campers have 24-hour access to emergency medical facilities as well as a registered camp nurse who is on call at all times.
 Our Camp Managers carry radios, cell phones and all summer counselors are CPR/First Aid certified.
 We are looking to make sure that this camp passes our rigorous safety and quality standards.

 Our commitment to safety is reflected in the hundreds of policies and procedures we execute with care.
 We know that protecting our campers also means being ready for the unexpected.
 We reassess our safety practices each year, collaborating with experienced safety professionals to implement the best practices.

 With an average of 8 campers per counselor, our small group sizes allow for crucial 1-on-1 interaction.
 Carefully-selected staff, mindful of our commitment to safety, implement our programs.
-We only hire counselors who are ages 18 and up who have shown good character.
+We only hire counselors who are age 18 and older who have shown good character.
 Every summer our staff goes through a week of intense training in policies and procedures.

 Medication at Camp

 For the safety of our campers, we have a strict policy for the handling of medication at camp.
 If your child will be taking medication while at camp, please be sure to follow the specific procedures listed below.
 Please note: Campers will not be admitted to camp if these procedures are not followed.